 Lake Placid is just down the road from the venerable Whiteface Mountain, known for having the most vertical of any ski resort in the Northeast.
 Though Whiteface has the reputation for being an expert mountain, they have plenty of green and blue groomed trails for beginners as well.
 Plus, there’s a gondola that goes to the second-highest peak on the mountain for days when the temperatures are too low for a chairlift.

-Find Hotels or Airbnbs in the area of Lake Placid:
+Find Hotels in the area of Lake Placid:

 Luckily, a free bus stops at hotels throughout town on the way to and from the mountain every day, making it easy for car-free travelers to add skiing into their getaway.